11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 Still have questions?

-If you still have questions on McKinsey PEI interviews, leave them in the comments below and we’ll have our coaches provide answers.
+If you still have questions on the McKinsey PEI, leave them in the comments below and we’ll have our coaches provide answers.

 People who are prepping for PEI questions typically find the following other My Consulting Offer pages helpful: